Hart Foundation: The Hart Dynasty

 The Hart Dynasty stable appeared in World Wrestling Entertainment from 2008 to 2010.
 The unit consisted of the tag team of Tyson Kidd and David Hart Smith, and Natalya as a manager and women's wrestler.
-They were sometimes managed by Natalya and David's uncle, Bret Hart after his return to WWE in 2010.
+They were sometimes managed by Natalya and David's uncle, Bret Hart after his return to WWE in 2010, accompanied by the Keegans, Mark, Josh, and Matt.